mauser001/stark-eth-trader/README.md

 ```
 - then run ```script npm run prod``` (if you first want to try it on Testnet you can run 'npm run dev', but at creation of this Sepolia was not yet supported by Avnu and Görli was about to die)

-ää .env file
+## .env file
-USE_TESTNET - true/false
+- USE_TESTNET - true/false
-ETH_TOKEN - eth token address
+- ETH_TOKEN - eth token address
-STARK_TOKEN - strk token address (in theory you could also use another supported token address to trade against eth)
+- STARK_TOKEN - strk token address (in theory you could also use another supported token address to trade against eth)
-WALLET - your public wallet address
+- WALLET - your public wallet address
-X - your private key
+- X - your private key
-SELL_PERCENT - percent of your total amount that should be traded within one trade
+- SELL_PERCENT - percent of your total amount that should be traded within one trade
-MIN_GAIN_ETH - How much ETH should be gained when selling STRK
+- MIN_GAIN_ETH - How much ETH should be gained when selling STRK
-MIN_GAIN_STRK - How much STRK should be gained when selling ETH
+- MIN_GAIN_STRK - How much STRK should be gained when selling ETH
-TRADE_FILE - relative path to the trading data file, make sure it exists and has the initial content:
+- TRADE_FILE - relative path to the trading data file, make sure it exists and has the initial content:
 ```json
 [
 	{